ruszkipista/cims03-my-car/README.md

   * daily cost: value based on planned amortization and operational expense type transactions
   * 100km cost: value based yearly cost and planned yearly distance run
   * last fuelling date
-  * dues in the next 30 days (insurance, tax, car testing, etc.)
+  * dues in the next 30 days (insurance, tax, car inspection, etc.)
 * on the "Maintain Unit Conversions" page, when an option is chosen on "Source Unit" field, restrict the options of Target Unit to the same Unit type as the "Source Unit" has.
 E.g. selection "L" in one field would restrict the other field to VOL type units only.
 * on the "Maintain Transactions" page
   * when creating a new transaction, fill the Date field with current date